AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 When finished with the admin system, click on **Session** in the upper right and then choose **Logout**.

+## YouTube
+Freddie Mac has a nice ASL3 installation video.
+See [https://youtu.be/aeuj-yI8qrU](https://youtu.be/aeuj-yI8qrU)

-This completes the Raspberry Pi instalation instructions.
+This completes the Raspberry Pi installation instructions.